PialiS/Blinkit_Sales_DataAnalytics/README.md

 Used charts & tools :
-" line chart " illustrate to the outlet establishment.
+1)line chart " illustrate to the outlet establishment.
-" cluster bar chart " illustrate to the item type.
+2) cluster bar chart " illustrate to the item type.
-" donut chart " illustrate to the fat by content, outlet size.
+3)donut chart " illustrate to the fat by content, outlet size.
-" funnel chart " illustrate to the outlet location.
+4)funnel chart " illustrate to the outlet location.

 Insights and Conclusions: